 If you have to come home early because your home got damaged in a flood, or you had to cancel your trip due to illness of yourself or a family member this would cover your costs.

 Personal Liability & Legal Expenses

 Its rare we hurt someone or damage something on purpose, but if it happened that you did damage someone or something by mistake this would cover your personal liability costs and also any legal fees for resolving the issues.

 No one wants to think of themselves or their kids being hurt, but if you were, then you would be entitled to some money to compensate you.

 Personal Possessions, Money, Passports & Luggage

-If your camera, bag, or jewellery was stolen, or if a bag went missing on the aeroplane this makes sure you can replace it.
+If your camera, bag, mobile phone or jewellery was stolen, or if a bag went missing on the aeroplane this makes sure you can replace it.
 There are usually limits on the value of things covered however so check what they are and that everything you wish

 to take will be insured.